-I promise you, after you try this ensalada de gallina (aka Venezuelan chicken salad), you will never make another recipe.
+I promise you will never make another Ensalada de Gallina (a.k.a.
+Venezuelan chicken salad) after you try this recipe.
 This is modesty aside, the perfect Venezuelan chicken salad recipe.
 Trust me.

 Note: As a member of the Amazon Affiliate Program, I receive compensation for products sold through the affiliate links in this post at no cost to the buyer.